glycerine/tmframe/README.md

        user defined extensions.
 The Q-BIT tells you which namespace is in use.

+       There are two pre-defined user-defined types:

+       0 => zero value payload.
+       1 => error message string in utf8 follows.

        System defined UTYPE values as of this writing are:

        0 => this is also a zero value payload.
 The corresponding